Football Game Structure

-If the score is tied at the end of regulation, there can be extra quarters of game time called overtime.
+If the score is tied at the end of regulation, there can be additional quarters of game time called overtime.
 Overtime is used to determine the winning team.

 Start of a Football Game

-The Opening Coin Toss
+Football Coin Toss

-The Opening Kickoff
+Football Opening Kickoff

 The opening kickoff puts the ball into play and the game officially begins.